Gomit/Python_Mini_Projects/README.md

 Description
 ===============================

-A collection of Python projects, from singlepage website to pomodoro-app.
+A collection of Python projects, from single-page website to pomodoro-app.

 To view the project, check out the repository and inspect the code.